ridewithgps/developers/authentication.md

 }
 ```

-`user_id` is a the Ride With GPS id for the user who completed the autorization flow.
+`user_id` is a the Ride with GPS id for the user who completed the autorization flow.

 ### 3. Make OAuth authenticated requests

-Your application can then make requests on the Ride With GPS API with the `Authorization` header to authenticate as your user:
+Your application can then make requests on the Ride with GPS API with the `Authorization` header to authenticate as your user:

 ```
 GET https://ridewithgps.com/users/current.json